-We always welcome audience members of all ages to our children’s shows which are performed most mornings, Tuesday through Saturday, late May through early August.
+We always welcome audience members of all ages to our children’s shows which are performed most mornings, Tuesday through Saturday, June 25 to July 31.
 Out of consideration for other patrons, children under the age of 6 are not permitted to attend other performances.
 Patrons are encouraged to use discretion when selecting productions for very young audience members.

 At the Theatre

 Do you only present plays by William Shakespeare?

 PSF is dedicated to producing the works of William Shakespeare and master dramatists from world literature.
 The company also produces musical theatre, children’s theatre, and some contemporary plays, providing patrons of every age and experience a diverse range of theatre experiences in a festival environment.